asmaamirkhan/DeepLearningNotes/8-ObjectDetection/0-RegionBasedAlgorithms.md

 3. Extracting convolutional features from each region
 4. Finally checking if any object exists

+### 🤔 What is _Selective Search_?
+An algorithm to to identify different regions, There are basically four regions that form an object: varying scales, colors, textures, and enclosure.
+Selective search identifies these patterns in the image and based on that, **proposes various regions**

+> 🙄 In other words: It is an algorithm that depends on computing hierarchical grouping of similar regions and proposes various regions

 ### 👀 Visualization

 <img src="../res/RCNN2.png" width="400"  />